 WT: What happens here, you get your $10M, there are groups that want to go do this testing, or you hire people?
-So many of these programs are listed, trumpeted out in press releases from government, and government grants handed out .
+So many of these programs are listed, trumpeted out in press releases from government, and to prove that government believes, they give out grants.
 Will the money be distributed out to groups to do testing?
 How does this $10 M connect LQWS to a carbon sink?

 WT: I’m aware of the testing done in Lake Ontario for excess nutrients flowing into the lake, is this a similar situation, excess nitrogen fertilizer coming into the lakes?
 Is that the principal problem, and what are the other issues?

-WT: So, in addition to regular rain run-off that carries farm fertilizer into the water, we also have alleged illegal drainage and loss of wetlands?
+WT: In addition to regular rain run-off that carries farm fertilizer into the water, we also have alleged illegal drainage and loss of wetlands?
 Why are the wetlands being lost?

-WT: The program you are applying for has something to do with carbon sinks, can you explain how that works in the agricultural sector?
+WT: I gather the program you are applying for has something to do with carbon sinks, can you explain how that works in the agriculture sector?

-Alice Davis: Engaging enough surface area of cultivated land, all concentrated in one watershed, so we can measure the impact of the BMPs that farmers are implementing.
-We are looking at the agriculture sector as the most extensive and direct path for Canada to meet our national climate goals, net-zero emissions by 2050.
+Davis: Engaging enough surface area of cultivated land, all concentrated in one watershed, so we can measure the impact of the BMPs that farmers are implementing.
+We are looking at the agriculture sector as the most extensive and direct path for Canada to meet our national climate goals, of net-zero emissions by 2050.
 We can only cut so much from emissions; Canada needs to look at more effective carbon sinking.
 The forest is burning, so that’s not working in our favour right now.
-The agricultural land is capable of sinking more carbon with more farms adopting BMP’s.
+The agricultural land can sink more carbon with more farms adopting BMPs.
 We are talking about paying the farmers to make these changes, like shifting the timing of fertilizer applications, which is also good for their bottom line.
 We can also invite other watersheds to take a look at our project, take some ideas, we will create a model for others to follow.
 We need to do this.

 WT: I haven’t seen change come about just because someone says they have an idea, why will you’re asking for change work?

-Alice Davis: Education.
+Davis: Education.
 A lot of education.
-Just like anything else that I or other organizations do, it's all about educating the people why we need to make the changes, and also how to change, what to do differently.
+Just like anything else that I do or other organizations, it's all about educating the people about why we need to make the changes, and also how to change, what to do differently.
 On some issues, people are receptive, on others, not so much.
 You need the trust factor.
-We have a young generation of farmers that are maybe willing to make more changes, their kids are learning about climate change in school, the younger generation hears about climate change in social media, it’s on the kids' minds more so than the parents’ minds, I think.
+We have a young generation of farmers that are maybe willing to make more changes, their kids are learning about climate change in school, and the younger generation hears about climate change in social media, it’s on the kids' minds more so than the parents’ minds, I think.